Can dogs eat almonds?

 The full picture

 Almonds occupy an awkward middle ground.
 Unlike grapes or chocolate, they're not chemically toxic to dogs.
 However, dogs digest them poorly, and they're fatty enough to trigger pancreatitis in sensitive breeds.
 They're also a realistic choking and intestinal blockage risk, especially for smaller dogs.
-Salted and flavored almonds add excess sodium.
+Salted and flavoured almonds add excess sodium.
 A stolen plain almond or two usually causes no harm, but don't share them deliberately.

 Risks to watch for